-- 1.42 Broadcasters to whom this code applies: - a) are required to submit returns on their access service provision every six months covering the previous two quarters, in the form and format to be notified separately by Ofcom; and
+- 8.6 Broadcasters to whom this code applies: - a) are required to submit returns on their access service provision every six months covering the previous two quarters, in the form and format to be notified separately by Ofcom; and - b) shall make and retain a recording in sound and vision in a form acceptable to Ofcom of every programme included in the service for a period of 60 days from the date of its broadcast, and provide a copy of the recording for examination and reproduction on request by Ofcom.

-&lt;sup>18 This means that Ofcom applies the access service requirements for new channels from the January following the first anniversary of their applicable date
+&lt;sup>20 This means that Ofcom applies the access service requirements for new channels from the January following the first anniversary of their applicable date.

-- b) shall make and retain a recording in sound and vision in a form acceptable to Ofcom of every programme included in the service for a period of 60 days from the date of its broadcast, and provide a copy of the recording for examination and reproduction on request by Ofcom. - 1.43 See Annex 2 for the process for requesting alternative arrangements for signing for channels with smaller audience shares. - 1.44 Broadcasters may request exclusions from the full targets on the grounds of technical difficulty (see Technical Difficulty).
-Broadcasters should do this as early in the year as possible to give time for consideration, and no later than 1 September each year. - 1.45 Of com assesses broadcasters' compliance with the relevant access service requirements on an ongoing basis.
+- 8.7 See Annex 2 for the process for requesting alternative arrangements for signing for channels with smaller audience shares. - 8.8 Broadcasters may request exclusions from the full targets on the grounds of technical difficulty (see Technical Difficulty).
+Broadcasters should do this as early in the year as possible to give time for consideration, and no later than 1 September each year. - 8.9 Ofcom assesses broadcasters' compliance with the relevant access service requirements on an ongoing basis.